-The use of the feng shui money frog has deep symbolic roots.
+The feng shui money frog—also known as the three-legged toad or money toad—has deep symbolic roots.
 It is a mythological creature with three legs that is said to attract wealth and abundance.
-This is why you can often find a money frog in Chinese establishments.
-A money frog can be placed in more than one location and position, but there are a few general rules for where and how to place it in order to enjoy the benefits of this spiritual symbol.
+A money frog can be placed in several locations, but there are a few general rules to follow to enjoy the full benefits of this spiritual symbol.

 Lore of the Money Frog

-In addition to placing a money frog in the money area, you can also place a second money frog close to the front door.
-In this case, it's important to position the frog so that it looks inside the house rather than facing out through the entrance.
-You can also place a money frog so that it faces your Money and Success feng shui direction.
+In addition to placing a frog in the money area, you can opt for more frogs on an office desk, near where you keep financial papers, or in your entryway on a diagonal from the front door.
+In this case, it's important to position the frog looking inside the house rather than facing out through the door, so it brings in wealth to you.

 Where Not to Place a Money Frog

 Always position a feng shui money frog in a respectful way.
 Keep the frog and the area around it clean, and don't ever place it on the floor.
 Instead, choose a raised surface, such as a cabinet, that is positioned against a wall for backing support to protect its energy.
 But don't place the frog up too high either, as this can put it out of reach of the pockets that it should be filling with money.

 The money frog also should not be in the middle of a room, under a window, or in a hallway or high-traffic area.
 In addition, don't place a money frog in a bedroom, kitchen, or bathroom, as it can bring bad luck in these spaces.